ironsheep/P2-vscode-extensions/TASKS.md

 ![Project Maintenance][maintenance-shield]
 [![License][license-shield]](LICENSE)

 ##Automating Build and Download to our P2 development boards

 This document is being developed over time as I prove a working environment for each of my target platforms.
-I'm expecting to document building on Windows, MacOS, and RaspberryPiOS.
+I'm expecting to document building on **Windows**, **MacOS**, and **RaspiOS** (the Raspberry Pi OS).

-I'm also expecting to document building and download with various tools such as Flexspin, download with direct attached boards via USB, download via Wifi with the Wx boards attached to our development board, with more compilers as they come ready for multi-platform use, etc.
+I'm also expecting to document building and download with various tools such as FlexProp, PNut, download with direct attached boards via USB, download via Wifi with the Wx boards attached to our development board, with more compilers as they come ready for multi-platform use, etc.

 ```
 Latest Updates:
+31 Mar 2021
+- Add PATH setting information so our task.json files can have no expectation as to where tools are installed.
+See: "Setting paths for your P2 Compilers/Tools"
+- BUGFIX: Correct the download to RAM tasks
 19 Feb 2021
 - Adjust flexspin options in tasks file to generate more errors and to generate consistent file paths in error messages
 - Add section presenting configuration for running flexspin on Raspberry Pi's